-In this section, we first introduce the proposed ParC operator by comparing it with the vanilla convolution operator.
-Then, we present the FFT accelerated version of ParC, named Fast-ParC.
-Finally, we explain how to use the proposed ParC in ViT and ConvNet models.
+In this section, we first introduce the proposed ParC operation by comparing it with the vanilla convolution operation.
+As a supplement for inputs of large resolutions, the FFT accelerated version of ParC, named Fast-ParC, is then presented.
+ParC/Fast-ParC are different implementations of the same operation, enjoying strict theoretical equivalence.
+Finally, we explain how to use the proposed ParC/Fast-ParC in ViT and ConvNet models.